IBE160/SG-M-E-Ds/docs/epics.md

 **Prerequisites:** None

 **Technical Notes:** The help system should be accessible from anywhere in the game.
+It will be implemented using a **Modal Pattern** from the UX Design Specification, allowing it to display critical information without navigating away from the current screen.

 ### Story 5.3: Implement an Options Menu